Hazem-AK/fwd-Adv-Landing-Page/README.md

 ## Description
-This is a dynamic landing page project for the fwd-Udacity-Adv course
+This is a dynamic landing page project for the fwd-Udacity-Professional course

 ## Prerequisite
 * A text editor or an IDE (like IntelliJ)